bealers/plugin-mattermost/README.md

 ElizaOS plugin for Mattermost integration.
 Enables AI agent communication through Mattermost channels with support for direct messages, thread conversations, and file attachments.

+PRE-RELEASE TESTING VERSION USE AT YOUR OWN RISK

 ## Installation

 ```bash